SimplePractice logo

 4. Client rights and autonomy

-Let clients know they can opt out, ask questions, or change their mind at any point.
+Let clients know they can opt out, ask questions, request human-only interactions, obtain access to information about AI decision-making processes, or change their mind at any point.

 Many AI tools require session-by-session consent to generate note-taking for therapists, which reinforces your client’s right to participate in that decision regularly.